leroynle/chabit/README.md

   <h3 align="center">Chabit</h3>

   <p align="center">
-    An awesome habits and tasks tracker for your console
+    An awesome interactive habits and tasks tracker for your console
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />